 - Accommodations are intended to reduce or eliminate barriers to equal access, they are not intended to waive academic requirements considered essential to a particular course, program, or degree.

-- Accommodations are not a guarantee for success, but rather seek to promote non-discrimination and equal access opportunities
+- Accommodations are not a guarantee for success, but rather seek to promote non-discrimination and equal opportunities.

-- Accommodations are not student preferences; they are determined through an established review process based on documentation received regarding the student's disability
+- While student preferences are considered, accommodations are determined through an established review process based on documentation received regarding the student's disability.

 Physical Accessibility: A classroom must be readily accessible to individuals with disabilities.
 Student Disability Services collaborates with the Facilities Department to provide equal access.
 Alterations may include: relocation of classes or class-related activities, classroom modifications, or structural alterations.